IoriBranford/goplaces/server/readme.md

 Delete user
 -   out: success or failure

+Get place
+-   in: place UUID
+-   out: place

 Move user
 -   in: next place UUID
--   out: next place, or failure if that place is not reachable from current place
+-   out: next place, or failure if that place is not reachable from user's current place

 Message another user
 -   in: source user UUID, new message